 How to Deal with Manipulative People and Reduce Stress is Part 2, make sure you didn’t miss Part 1 – The Truth You Should Know about Manipulative People.
 Now let’s discuss how to deal with manipulative people and reduce the stress you get during such interactions.
 Imagine we were given manuals on how to deal with manipulative people at birth or at least in school?
 That would have saved so much trouble.
 But there wasn’t any manual, so here is what I’ve figured out.

-How to deal with manipulative and toxic people
+How to deal with manipulative people

-Treat manipulative and toxic people as patients
+Treat manipulative people and toxic people as patients

 You have all rights to be angry at a manipulative person in your life but will it help improve the situation?
-No. If you read the first article, the Part 1 I’ve mentioned before, you know that malignant manipulators are different: they are not like you and me – people suffering from their actions.
+No. If you’ve read the first article, the Part 1 I’ve mentioned before, you know that malignant manipulators are different: they are not like you and me – people suffering from their actions.
 That is because they can’t feel compassion – they have reduced grey matter or lower activity in the part of their brain responsible for empathy.